angus-mackenzie/ASD-Notes/ASD03.md

     * YAGNI at the start and
     * Refactoring as you go along
 ## Yak Shaving
-Official jargon for computer science
+Official jargon for Computer Science
 1. You want to generate documentation based on your git logs
 2. You try to add a git hook only to discover the library you have is incompatible and therefore won't work with your web server
 3. You start to update your web server, but realize that the version you need isn't supported by the patch level of your OS, so you start to update your OS
-4. The operating system upgrade has a known issue with the disk array the machine uses for backups.
+4. The operating system upgrade has a known issue with the disk array the machine uses for backups
 5. etc...

 Avoiding Yak Shaving?